Jesushilson/ChessCam-AI/docs/architecture.md

 * game_finished - Game has ended and the system does the appropriate actions.
 * connection_failed - Failed to connect to the raspberry pi.

+## Multithreading

+**Camera Thread**
+* Constantly check every few seconds to see if there is any large changes on the board.
+* If the user confirms they just played a move, then the camera will start to record the game at 10 frames/s for about 6 sec.
+* Can still run even if the system is proccessing a different move or waiting for an AI move.

+**Cmaera Vision Proccessing Thread**
+* Proccesses the video frames as they come in.
+* These frames will be proccessed in a queue.
+* Calls events accordingly.
+* Runs without having to freeze the UI, or engine.

+**Event Bus Thread**
+* This will control what certain events will do.
+* It will queue events as they come in.
+* Dispatches events to the Game State Manager.
+* This keeps the events in the correct order.

+**Game State Manger Thread**
+* Keeps track of all board states so far.
+* Makes the correct updates as the game goes on.
+* Isolated to keep from different things interacting.

+**Chess Engine Thread**
+* Fetches a move or evaluates a move based on the current board state.
+* Must run independently to not hinder other proccesses like CV or State Manager.

+**Phone Connection Thread**
+* Handles any updates from the phone.
+* Reads all commands that the phone sends.
+* Sends UI updates to the phone.